`

 BILL PEET DRAWING AT THE ZOO

-BILL SKETCHING AT THE ZOO
+BILL SKETCHING AT THE ZOO from his autobiography.

 TORCH